syedsohan/coursera-web-dev/README.md

+# Coursera Web Dev.

-# This repository contains WEB DEVELOPMENT courses from COURSERA.
+This repository contains WEB DEVELOPMENT courses from COURSERA.

 ## Firstly i've completed the "HTML, CSS, and Javascript for Web Developers" course which was taken by Yaakov Chaikin (ONE OF BEST TEACHER)